Piergiulio Lenzi, piergiulio.lenzi [at]unifi.it

 For more information on research in Nuclear and Subnuclear Physics in Florence, see here.

-The structure of the Nuclear and Subnuclear Physics curriculum, which allows for the automatic online approval of a study plan that follows these rules, is summarized in the following table:
+The structure of the Nuclear and Subnuclear Physics curriculum is summarized in the following table:

 Type |